farhanwazir/laravel-map-form-field/README.md

         ]);
 ```

-More details will be update later, i'm very busy in my projects.
+More details will update later, i'm very busy in my projects.
 Hope fully after a week, you will see complete, please click on watch button.